The Coffee Spot Guide to Chester

 Incidentally, this is also where you’ll find many of the city’s speciality coffee shops, several of which are in the Rows themselves.
 However, it pays to get off the beaten track a little and explore, including heading to Hoole, just the other side of the railway tracks to the northeast of Chester, where you’ll find a village-like atmosphere and more excellent coffee shops.

 Chester’s speciality coffee shops have recovered well from the enforced COVID-19 closures over the summer.
-All the shops mentioned in this guide have reopened and, to the best of my knowledge, are doing well.
+All the shops mentioned in this guide have either reopened or have first opened since the start of the pandemic.
+All of them, to the best of my knowledge, are doing well.

 As with all these guides, this is not, and does not claim to be, a comprehensive guide to Chester’s coffee scene.